 Consumption of more than the required number or amount of fruits may cause headaches and tiredness.
 The amino acids in bananas that widen blood arteries create severe headaches.
 Overripe bananas have more amino acids than regular bananas.

 Excessive consumption of bananas may lead to tiredness as it contains a high level of tryptophan.

 Magnesium effectively relaxes the muscles, which is a benefit and a risk at the same time.
 Excessive consumption may aid in other unknown problems too depending on your body system.

-Because bananas are a sweet fruit, eating too many of them and without practicing good dental care might result in tooth decay.
+Because bananas are a sweet fruit, eating too many of them without practicing good dental care might result in tooth decay.
 Bananas also wouldn’t have enough fat or protein to be a complete meal or an effective snack.

 Just if you consume too many bananas it will become dangerous.
 Adults should consume around two cups of fruit every day, or two bananas, according to the USDA.
 If you consume hundreds of bananas every day, you can end up with an excessive amount of minerals and vitamins and those are not one of the health benefits of bananas.
-And as we all know excessive intake of anything is not good for our body, moderation should be the key factor.
+And as we all know excessive intake of anything is not good for our bodies, moderation should be the key factor.